BG3-Community-Library-Team/bg3-community/Tutorials/General/custom-origin-creation.md

 This is the main file that tells the game, "Hey, here's a new origin.
 Show it in the origin list!"

 The default tags should be fine for a Tav-like origin.
 If you want a Durge origin, you'll probably have to swap in the REALLY_DARK_URGE tag.
+Heck, you could even put in another origin's tag if you wanted, but it probably wouldn't make a lot of narrative sense.

 ## Globals